fbpx

 Miller designed arrangements for the indoor spaces too.
 This one contains ‘Coral Charm’ peonies, ranunculus, godetia, dichelostemma ‘Red Princess,’ huckleberry, holly fern, and philodendron.

-A view of the mantel with matching floral arrangements on each side
+A view of the mantel with with matching peony arrangements on each side

-Salsas and spread by Charleston caterer Callie White of Callie’s Kitchen
+Salsas by Charleston caterer Callie White of Callie’s Kitchen

 Fried oysters perched on eco-friendly, disposable wooden spoons are easy to grab and eat.